therobocademy/ros2_github_action/README.md

 ![ROS 2 Sample Workflow](https://github.com/therobocademy/ros2_github_action/actions/workflows/ros2.yml/badge.svg)

-In this repository, you can see an example of github action for ROS 2 package
+In this repository, you can see an example of github action for ROS 2 package.